Events & Exhibitions

 CCA’s graduating student showcases, presented by class year, are digital time capsules of capstone projects and culminating work.

-Featuring work by graduating students, the 2023 Showcase represents the diversity of practice across CCA’s Architecture, Design, Fine Arts, and Humanities & Sciences divisions.
+Featuring work by graduating students, the 2024 Showcase represents the diversity of practice across CCA’s Architecture, Design, Fine Arts, and Humanities & Sciences divisions.
+Navigate the full showcase experience on Portal, and check out the Deans' Spotlight collection of outstanding projects from each academic division.

 A hand holds up newsprint that says “VOTE” to a window on CCA’s campus.